harvard-edge/MAVBench/README.md

 **Software**:
 + Windows 10, 64 bit   (at thist point, we only support windows for the host)
 + Python 2 (also make sure pip is installed)
-+ make sure python is in the PATH
-+ Visual Studio (tested with visual studio 15.8, 2017 community eddition)  (optional: only if you want to build from scratch)
++ Visual Studio (optional: only if you want to build from scratch) (tested with visual studio 15.8, 2017 community eddition)
-+ Unreal ( tested with 4.18) (optional: only if you want to build from scratch)
++ Unreal (optional: only if you want to build from scratch) ( tested with 4.18)

 ### How to Build
 git clone  --recursive https://github.com/MAVBench/MAVBench.git mavbench_base_dir

 **For the lazy yet happy**: We have provided a set of games (environments drone can fly within) that can be simply exectued by the user.
+To do so:
-2. cd MAVBench_base/build-scripts
+1. cd MAVBench_base/build-scripts
-3. host_setup_env_var.cmd
+2. host_setup_env_var.cmd
-host_root_setup.cmd
+3.host_root_setup.cmd

 **For the reckless with no life** (most likely you won't fall within this group): In case the user wants to build from scratch (this can be helpful if the user wants to try out new environment maps), follow the insurction provided by Microsoft (https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md) only replacing the **Build AirSim** section with the following instructinos:
 1. You will need Visual Studio 2017 (make sure to install VC++ and Windows SDK 8.x).
 2. Start x64 Native Tools Command Prompt for VS 2017.
 3.Create a folder for the repo (here on refered to as MAVBench_base) and
-5. cd MAVBench_base
+5. cd MAVBench_base/build-scripts
 6. host_setup_env_var.cmd
-7. build-scripts/host_root_setup_from_src.cmd
+7. host_root_setup_from_src.cmd
-7. This will create ready to use plugin bits in the MAVBench_base/src/AirSim/Unreal/Plugins folder that can be dropped into any Unreal project
+7. This will create ready to use plugin in MAVBench_base/src/AirSim/Unreal/Plugins folder that can be dropped into any Unreal project
 - follow along with the AirSim instuctions provided by Microsoft https://github.com/Microsoft/AirSim/blob/master/docs/build_windows.md).
 Notes to internal developers:
       1. If you decided to make your own executable and upload to google drive, use windows to zip and windows to unzip (you can use tar in windows now).
 I had issues with using tar for unziping.The generated executable was erroring out.
       2. a folder with the name of game/WindowsNoEditor need to be zipped to the google cloud

 #### fixing AirSims depth map issue
 (*This step may have a problem) Fix a Depth image bug by following this issue: https://github.com/Microsoft/AirSim/issues/491.
 1. Go to BP_PIPCamera (within the unreal editor.
 This is located under Blueprints (Note: if you can’t find this in the content broweser, click on window->Find in blueprints and serach for BP_RIPCamera)